 Here, it is important to stress that this should be done in a context-sensitive manner.
 Indicators need to align with the context in which they are used.
 An indicator like "Number of Healthy Life Years gained" can be great for a health intervention, but not at all for a project on resource allocation in industry.
 Different disciplines, different projects, and types of work call for different indicators and forms of evaluation.
-We aim to provide a set of indicators and other instruments (e.g., impact cases or narratives) to help you.
-The UTIP project Impact Pathways and Indicators is developing an Impact Indicator Framework that can serve as inspiration when finding indicators for your own pathway.
-Support will be made available to use such tools and will be available via the BMS Research Support Office.
+Another way to provide this context is to reflect on impact in a narrative form, sometimes referred to as an Impact Case.
+As such, work is presented more narratively but not free of substantiation, you should still underpin the claims you make in the narrative.
+For instance, you can construct an Impact Pathway (see page 4) for your work, put this into a narrative form, and substantiate the narrative with relevant indicators.

-- Support will be made available to help staff and groups connect indicators to their own impact pathways, e.g. by providing hands-on guidance in using the UTIP Impact Indicator Framework. - m.
+- Support will be made available to help staff and groups connect indicators to their own impact pathways, e.g. by providing hands-on guidance in using the UTIP Impact Indicator Instrument. [status: done, via BMS Research Support] - m.
 Beyond indicators, tools to narratively reflect on one's impact will be provided, like impact cases.
-Guidance on using these tools will be provided.
+Guidance on using these tools will be provided. [status: done, via BMS Research Support]